cuongpiger/kolla-ansible/doc/source/admin/tls.rst

   openstack_cacert: "/etc/ssl/certs/ca-certificates.crt"

-If on CentOS or Rocky:
+If on CentOS or RHEL:

 .. code-block:: yaml